networknt/light-eventuate-4j/docs/content/example/transfer_integration.md

 ## Create an account with the customer (replace the customer id with real customer id):

+* On account command side, system sent the OpenAccountCommand  and apply AccountOpenedEvent event.
+* On account view side, system subscrible the  AccountOpenedEvent by registered event handles.
+On the example, system will process event and save account and account/customer relationship to local database.

 curl -X POST \
   http://localhost:8081/v1/openaccount \
   -H 'cache-control: no-cache' \